kernelcrash/dragon-rom-and-floppy-emulator/README.md

 I've tested it with Dragon Dos 1.0 and 1.2 as well as SuperDOS E6.
 They seem to work.

+The Dragon _RESET line is monitored when the stm32f4 board starts up , and waits for the Dragon32 to come out of reset.

 Thanks
 ------